 In conjunction with the consummation of our initial public offering, we have established a new long-term incentive plan (our "2019 Plan") with the purpose of advancing the interests of our shareholders and other stakeholders by enhancing our ability to attract, retain and motivate individuals who are expected to make important contributions to us.
 The 2019 Plan governs issuances of equity and equity-based incentive awards from and after the consummation of our initial public offering.
 The maximum number of common shares underlying awards that may be granted pursuant to the 2019 Plan (other than replacement awards) will not exceed 13% of the Company's issued share capital immediately following our initial public offering.
-Such maximum number has been increased on

-January 1, 2020, and will be increased on January 1 of each calendar year thereafter, by an additional number of common shares equal to 3% of the Company's issued share capital on such date (or a lower number of common shares as determined by the management board or supervisory board, where appropriate on the basis of a recommendation of the compensation committee (as the case may be, as prescribed by the 2019 Plan and, collectively, the "Committee")).
-On September 11, 2020, the 2019 Plan was modified in respect of leaver arrangements (see "-Termination of Service" below).
-On November 25, 2020, the modified leaver arrangements were amended to their initial form as of the establishment of the 2019 Plan.
+Such maximum number has been increased on January 1, 2020, and will be increased on January 1 of each calendar year thereafter, by an additional number of common shares equal to 3% of the Company's issued share capital on such date (or a lower number of common shares as determined by the management board or supervisory board, where appropriate on the basis of a recommendation of the compensation committee (as the case may be, as prescribed by the 2019 Plan and, collectively, the "Committee")).
+On September 11, 2020, the 2019 Plan was modified to reflect the leaver arrangements described under "Termination of Service" below.
+This modification was later amended, on November 25, 2020, to restore the original leaver arrangement terms of the 2019 Plan.